We offer the following services to our esteemed clients across the globe in Telecom Sector

 - Workshop which may be conducted by Unistal Technical team and the client SME’s

 - FDS( Functional Design Specification) document can be prepared or created based on the Rule Base created, however, this will also include more details as well as based on the document we can configure the target platform which may be Network Engineer

 We do have experience in Conversion & Migration of Telco data which may be available or staying in different formats/sources.

 - Conversion from different Sources: With our past experience of handling different Telecom Projects we know that the telecom data exists in many different formats like AutoCAD files, Micro-station files, Pdf’s, Xls or maybe some database.
 To bring this data on a single platform we require its conversion in the target platform format.

 - Migration of Data into Target Platform: The converted data is then migrated into the target system keeping all the rules and database requirements into considerations.

 - Connectivity( Simple & Ring Connectivity) : Connectivity brings life to the telecom data.
-The network is said live when its elements are connected to each other and a trace can run on it either Upstream or Downstream.
+The network is said to be live when its elements are connected to each other and a trace can run on it either Upstream or Downstream.
 This connectivity is created between Trans-media to Trans-media, Equipment to Trans-media and vice versa.